Do you collect data from your customers to drive sales?

 Great customer data can help you get a clear idea of who you serve, what they want, and how you must deliver.
 This information can give you an edge over competitors who haven’t started capturing it.
 It can also help level the playing field between you and competitors who always seem well-positioned.

-What kinds of data should I collect?
+What data should I collect from my customers?

 There are four categories of data you might want to collect: